Harold Naughton Jr.

-Education and Legal Career
+Education and legal career

-Naughton attended public schools in Clinton, MA and went on to earn his Bachelor's at Assumption College in 1982.
+Naughton attended public schools in Clinton, Massachusetts and went on to earn his Bachelor's at Assumption College in 1982.
 He earned his Juris Doctor from Suffolk University School of Law in Boston and also studied at Notre Dame Law School in London, England.

 Naughton began his legal career as an Assistant District Attorney in Worcester County where he served from 1992 to 1995.
-Since 1995, he has practiced law at Naughton Law Firm in Clinton, MA.
+Since 1995, he has practiced law at Naughton Law Firm in Clinton.
 His firm concentrates on litigation, criminal defense, local, national and international development issues, and government relations.

-In the early 2000s, Rep. Naughton accompanied former President Clinton to Northern Ireland in conjunction with the founding of the Enniskillen Peace Center.
+In the early 2000s, Naughton accompanied former President Clinton to Northern Ireland in conjunction with the founding of the Enniskillen Peace Center.
 Naughton was also an observer at the Saville Investigation Hearings into the "Bloody Sunday" shootings of unarmed civilian civil rights protesters by British troops.

-Hank Naughton joined the plaintiff litigation firm Napoli Shkolnik PLLC full time in August 2020.
+Naughton joined the plaintiff litigation firm Napoli Shkolnik PLLC full time in August 2020.
 He focuses on PFAS and Environmental Litigation and Veterans Advocacy.

 Massachusetts House of Representatives

 Naughton was first elected to the Massachusetts House of Representatives in 1995 and has since served in the legislature for 24 years.

 From 2008-2012, he served as the House Chairman of the Committee on Veterans and Federal Affairs.
 Naughton was also Chairman of the Judiciary Sub-Committee on Drug Courts and the Supreme Judicial Court Standing Committee on Substance Abuse in the Courts.

-Since 2010, Rep. Naughton has served as House Chairman of the Joint Committee on Public Safety and Homeland Security.
+Since 2010, Naughton has served as House Chairman of the Joint Committee on Public Safety and Homeland Security.
 As Chairman, he is currently focusing the Committee's legislative priorities on removing illegal guns from the streets of the Commonwealth.

 His legislative priorities include local affairs, education, the environment, veteran's affairs, and constituent outreach.
 He is an advisory member of the Governor's Commission on Veterans and Military Family Support and a former member of the Democratic National Committee Coordinating Council on Veterans and Military Families.

 In April 2020, he announced that he will not seek a fourteenth term that year.